 - Super regional competition shall take place at on-campus sites or alternate sites approved by the Division I Baseball Committee. - 2.
-Prospective host institutions must submit a minimum financial guarantee of \$35,000, which shall be 75% of the estimated net receipts as submitted on the hosting proposal (online proposed budget).
-The \$35,000 minimum applies to both two-day and three-day super regional competitions. - 3.
+New for 2025: Prospective host institutions must submit a minimum financial guarantee of \$50,000, which shall be 75% of the estimated net receipts as submitted on the hosting proposal (online proposed budget).
+The \$50,000 minimum applies to both two-day and three-day super regional competitions. - 3.
 Consideration for hosting shall be given to the higher seed if a suitable hosting proposal has been received (e.g., meets financial guarantee and quality of facility criteria).
-If the higher seed has not submitted a proposal, the lower-seeded team will host if its proposal is acceptable.

-- 4. If the super regional matchup is between equally seeded teams, the committee shall review the hosting proposals according to the site selection criteria (e.g., quality and availability of the facility, revenue potential and other available accommodations) to determine the host.
+If the higher seed has not submitted a proposal, the lowerseeded team will host if its proposal is acceptable. - 4.
+If the super regional matchup is between equally seeded teams, the committee shall review the hosting proposals according to the site selection criteria (e.g., quality and availability of the facility, revenue potential and other available accommodations) to determine the host.
 If only one of the teams has submitted a proposal, that team shall host if the proposal is acceptable. - 5.
 Lights are highly recommended at all prospective super regional sites.
-These lights should meet the NCAA standards found by clicking on the "NCAA Broadcast Manual and Policies" link at NCAA.com/media. - 6.
+These lights should meet the NCAA standards found by clicking on the "NCAA Broadcast Manual and Policies" link at ncaa.com/media. - 6.
+New for 2025: Host sites will now be required to have permanent restrooms for fans to be considered to host. - 7.
 The committee will consider previous crowd control and behavior of the prospective host institution.